cyralinc/approzium/README.md

 ----

-**Please note**: We take Approzium's security and our users' trust very seriously.
+**Please note**: We take Approzium's security and our user's trust very seriously.
 If you believe you have found a security issue in Approzium, _please responsibly disclose_ by contacting us at [security@cyral.com](mailto:security@cyral.com).

 See the [SECURITY](.github/SECURITY.md) guide for more details.